Mobile Application Security Engineer

 - Be familiar with other application security verification and software maturity frameworks: OWASP SAMM, OWASP ASVS.

-- Understanding SSDLC and its difficulties.
-OWASP SSDLC, NIST SSDF.
+- Understanding SSDLC (OWASP SSDLC, NIST SSDF).

 - An overall understanding of what information security is, how real-world risks and threats affect the choice of security controls.
-How to combine detective, detective and corrective controls.

-As a plus youâd have #
+As a plus youâd have: #

-- Mobile development experience, experience in building and releasing your own apps.
-Experience with popular mobile stack: Xcode, Android Studio,TestFlight, Firebase, AppCenter, Bitrise, fastlane, etc.
+- Mobile development experience.
+Experience with mobile stack: Xcode, Android Studio, TestFlight, Firebase, AppCenter, Bitrise, fastlane, etc.

 - Experience in jailbreaking/rooting your devices.